This document describes the changes in Toast API releases.

 The Toast platform now retries sending webhook messages after a receiving endpoint returns an HTTP 429 (too many requests) response.
 Previously, the Toast platform did not attempt to resend a webhook messages after receiving an HTTP 429 response.
 For information about the way the Toast platform retries sending webhook messages, see Retry support.

-object summary section has been added to
+A new Order object summary section has been added to

 the Toast API Developer